hiennt186/dreamerly-exercise/README.md

 ## Known Issues
 Due to time constraints, the following features have not been implemented yet:

-- Notification feature has not been implemented.
+- Notification system is not implemented.
+- Read and unread message tracking is not implemented.
-- Pagination for chat messages is missing.
+- Pagination for chat messages is not implemented.
-- Read and Unread message tracking is not available.
+- Responsiveness for different screen sizes is not fully implemented.
-- The application is not fully responsive.
+- Handling loading and error states for network requests is not complete.